payola/Payola/docs/user_guide.md

 - **RDF Type URI** - A single URI of a vertex RDF type, e.g. `http://dbpedia.org/ontology/City`.

-##### Projection
+##### Property Selection

-Projection plugin takes property URIs separated by a newline as a single parameter.
+Property Selection plugin takes property URIs separated by a newline as a single parameter.
 It will select vertices that are connected to other vertices using one of the listed URIs.

 - **Property URIs** - A list of URIs (each on a new line) of a property RDF type, e.g. `http://dbpedia.org/ontology/populationTotal`.
 - **Select property types and labels** - When checked, all properties are also added to the `OPTIONAL` section of the query, fetching each property's type and label.

 > **Note:** Payola performs some optimizations, potentially merging several consecutive plugins together.
-For example, two consecutive projection plugins are always merged - hence their result isn't an empty graph as one could expect even if each of them lists completely different set of URIs, but a graph that contains both projections (if this optimization hadn't taken place, the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which would then be filtered out using the second plugin, resulting in an empty intersection).
+For example, two consecutive property selection plugins are always merged - hence their result isn't an empty graph as one could expect even if each of them lists completely different set of URIs, but a graph that contains both property selections (if this optimization hadn't taken place, the first plugin would create a graph containing vertices connected to each other using URIs declared in the first plugin, which would then be filtered out using the second plugin, resulting in an empty intersection).

-##### Selection
+##### Filter

-Selection plugin lets you select vertices with an attribute of particular value or property - for example select cities with more than 2 million inhabitants.
+Filter plugin lets you select vertices with an attribute of particular value or property - for example select cities with more than 2 million inhabitants.

 - **Property URI** - A URI of the property, e.g. `http://dbpedia.org/ontology/populationTotal`.
 - **Operator** - An operator - `<`, `>`, `=`, ... (see the *Value* parameter below for details).